 Motorola's G series became a hit almost instantly thanks to solid build quality, clean software, and a fantastic bang-to-buck ratio.
 The second-gen version is no exception, and its upgraded hardware has also caught the eye of the enthusiast and aftermarket community.
 Though the standard model of the Moto G 2014 already has Android 5.0 (at least in some places), owners now have the option of installing the CyanogenMod custom ROM.

 A nightly build of said ROM, to be exact.
 The CM team posted its first CyanogenMod 12 build (based on Android 5.0) for the phone last night, under the code name "titan."
-You can grab it from the CM download page now, though you might want to hold off on that.
 Read More